ArmanSingh1994/Fall2019/Final Exam Information.md

 	>(10)  Design forms that use major controls and form handling logic. ✔

 5. Complete the exercises [https://www.w3schools.com/css/exercise.asp](https://www.w3schools.com/css/exercise.asp) if you have not already done so.
 These are good review exercises.
+Focus on
 ---
 ### Test format and rules